A Simple But Effective Strategy to Overcome a Public Speaking Phobia

 Lots of people overcome public speaking phobias and you can too.
 Yes, I was lucky to be in the right place at the right time.
 But I believe that there is help out there if you look.

 If you aren’t sure where to find resources, start by signing up for my free weekly newsletter.
-When you join, you’ll gain access to my resource library that includes a CBT workbook for social anxiety, and other resources.
+When you join, you’ll gain access to my resource library that includes CBT worksheets for social anxiety, and other resources.

 If you’re interested in doing the same type of intervention that I did as a self-help practice, this CD or MP3 provides audio guidance to complete progressive muscle relaxation.
 For the systematic desensitization portion, this article describes how to do this on your own.